Discovery Grants are for established scientists with a long history of published work in the maternal fetal health and related fields.

 The proposed research should focus on one of these priority topic areas:

-Late Spontaneous Pre-Term Birth: Focus on prevention and treatment of diseases in mom or baby leading to spontaneous premature birth.
-Investigations addressing all pregnancy-related disorders must have the potential to improve clinical care to prevent adverse maternal and child outcomes.
+Spontaneous Pre-Term Birth: This topic focuses on prevention, diagnosis, and treatment of disorders leading to spontaneous preterm birth.
+Proposed studies must have the potential to improve clinical care to prevent adverse maternal and child outcomes.

-Cardiovascular Health Conditions Developed During Pregnancy or Exacerbated During Pregnancy: Focus on cardiovascular conditions that begin, develop, or get worse during pregnancy and how to characterize, prevent, and/or mitigate their development.
-Studies may investigate periods of pregnancy, intrapartum, and/or up to one year postpartum.
+Cardiovascular Health Conditions Developed During Pregnancy or Exacerbated During Pregnancy: Proposed studies in this topic area should focus on cardiovascular conditions that begin, develop, or worsen during pregnancy and identify tangible ways to characterize, prevent, and/or mitigate their development.

 March of Dimes invites submissions from:

-- health professionals, health researchers, epidemiologists and social scientists with doctoral academic degrees, and either a faculty appointment or equivalent at academic universities, hospitals and research institutions; or
+- Health professionals, health researchers, epidemiologists, and social scientists with doctoral academic degrees and either a faculty appointment or equivalent at academic universities, hospitals, and research institutions;

 Award Amount: $200,000 over two years inclusive of 10% indirect costs